expressjs/expressjs.com/en/guide/error-handling.md

 block were omitted, Express would not catch the error since it is not part of the synchronous handler code.

-Use promises to avoid the overhead of the `try..catch` block or when using functions that return promises.
+Use promises to avoid the overhead of the `try...catch` block or when using functions that return promises.
 For example:

 ```js